Mukesh-V-AI/ProTrack/README.md

 ## License

-This project is private and not intended for public distribution.
+This project is licensed under the MIT License.
+See LICENSE file for details.